-USB (Universal Serial Bus).
-A 4-pin serial cable bus that allows up to 127 Plug-n-Play computer peripherals (such as keyboard, mouse, joystick, scanner, printer, modem, and monitor) to share bandwidth through a host scheduled token-based protocols.
+USB (Universal Serial Bus)

+A 4-pin serial cable bus that allows up to 127 plug and play computer peripherals such as keyboard, mouse, joystick, scanner, printer, modem, and monitor to share a bandwidth through a host scheduled token based protocol.
 This allows attaching or detaching while the host and other peripherals are in operation.
 Supports synchronous and asynchronous transfer types over the same set of wires up to 12Mbit/sec.
-USB 2.0 provides 40 times the transfer rate compared to USB 1.0 and competes with the 1394 standard.
+USB 2.0 provides twice the transfer rate compared to USB 1.0 and competes with the 1394 standard.